CCSI-Toolset/MEA_ssm/docs/source/tutorials.rst

    flowrate of the inlet solvent stream, as the simulation will not automatically converge for such a low flow rate.

-Next, the CO\ :sub:`2` capture process, which includes the absorber and regenerator columns, is evaluated for two sets of operating conditions.
+Next, the |co2| capture process, which includes the absorber and regenerator columns, is evaluated for two sets of operating conditions.